zudochkin/awesome-newsletters/README.md

 * [Monitoring Weekly](https://weekly.monitoring.love/).
 Monitoring Weekly delivers the latest monitoring news, articles, and tools right to your inbox.
 * [SRE Weekly](http://sreweekly.com/).
 SRE Weekly is a newsletter devoted to everything related to keeping a site or service available as consistently as possible.
 * [Web Operations Weekly](https://webopsweekly.com/).
 A weekly newsletter on Web operations, infrastructure, performance, and tooling, from the browser down to the metal.
-* [DevOps'ish](https://devopsish.com) A weekly newsletter covering the worlds of DevOps and Cloud Native.

 ### Cloud Development
 * [Cloud Development Weekly](http://clouddevweekly.co/).
 News, links and resources for developers working with cloud services, cloud APIs, and cloud-based tools.